Zensai Scanner User Guide

 My QR Code

-If your organization has enabled the self-service QR code feature, you can generate and display your own personal QR code without needing an administrator.
+If your organization has enabled the self-service QR code feature, you can generate and display your own personal QR code without needing an admin.

-1. Navigate to your organization's scanner URL followed by /Me, for example: https://compliance.365.systems/scanner/Me.
+1. Go to to your organization's Scanner URL followed by /Me, for example: https://compliance.365.systems/scanner/Me.

 2. Sign in with your Microsoft organizational account when prompted.

-3. Your name, email address, and personal QR code are displayed immediately.
+3. Your name, email address, and personal QR code are displayed.

 NOTE